 Astra sat in silence as Odin's words seemed to weigh heavily in the air around them, thick with the scent of ancient power and forgotten history.
 The flames in the forge crackled, their light flickering as if unnerved by the gravity of the tale unfolding.
 The room grew darker, the shadows stretching like tendrils, as if they too listened intently, drawn to the secrets being whispered in hushed tones.

 Odin leaned back, his weathered fingers tracing the rim of his goblet as if carefully measuring his next words.
 "Your bloodline, Astra, is more than just a name.
 It is a curse.
 And a gift.
 You are not merely a descendant of those who ruled Duskfall—you are the last of the House of Night, the heir to the powers that once shaped the very cosmos.
-The shadow that haunts your every step is the same shadow that once danced with the stars."
+The shadow that haunts your every step is the same shadow that once danced with the Stars."

-The dwarf's words hung in the air like a thick fog, wrapping around Astra's thoughts, pulling them deeper into a truth he had never before understood.
+Now the angels words hung in the air like a thick fog, wrapping around Astra's thoughts, pulling them deeper into a truth he had never before understood.
 He had felt the strange power coursing through him, but hearing the full weight of it now made him shiver.
 The shadows felt... alive.
 As if they knew him, had always known him.

-"The night itself is your birthright," Odin continued, his voice now dark, tinged with something ancient and unyielding.
+"The Night itself is your birthright," Odin continued, his voice now dark, tinged with something ancient and unyielding.
 "Your ancestors bent the heavens to their will.
 The stars themselves were at their command.
 They wove the fabric of the world with their magic, and you... you carry that blood.
 But that power comes with a price."

 "The House of Night fell, not by the hands of a single enemy," Odin's voice dropped to a low murmur, thick with the weight of eons of sorrow.
 "It was torn apart by those who envied its power.
 The house that once held the balance of the cosmos, the dominion over both light and shadow, was undone by treachery.
 Betrayal.
 It was not a violent war, but a quiet, insidious poison that seeped into the very soul of the house."